bivafra/libbmb/README.md

     definition at the same place.
 If you don't like this - every modern IDE supports code wrapping, so collapse all definitions by default.

+2. For some data structures or algorithms there are conceptual schemas, placed in the appropriate folder.
+   They are defined in `.excalidraw` format and can be viewed and modified in the [official website](https://excalidraw.com/) without registration.
+Note: the schemas may slightly differ from the actual implementation, but the general concepts are preserved.

 </details>

 <details>